The Mason Dixon

 made the Mason-Dixon Line important to the history of slavery.
 It was during the Congressional debates leading up

-to the compromise that the term "Mason-Dixon line" was first used to designate the entire boundary between free states and
+to the compromise that the term "Mason-Dixon Line" was first used to designate the entire boundary between free states and

 slave states.

+in the 1960s.
 On November 14, 1963, during the bicentennial of the Mason–Dixon

 Line, U.S. President John F. Kennedy opened a newly completed section of Interstate 95 where it crossed the Maryland-Delaware